leaseweb knowledge base logo - white color on the orange background

 Revoke Permissions

-To revoke permission is simple to delete the rolebinding we just created.
+To revoke permission is simple to delete the rolebinding that was created:

-Now if we use the auth can-i subcommand we can see that the user laurent can not get the list of pods now.
+If we use the auth can-i subcommand, we can see that the user laurent cannot get the list of pods now:

 Test permissions

 I could do a deployment in dev but not in prod with my current authorization.
-This can be combine with user impersonation to see what a user can and cannot do with certain action.
+This can be combined with user impersonation to see what a user can and cannot do with certain action:

 To learn more about Kubernetes authorization, including details about creating policies using the supported authorization modules, see Authorization on the Kubernetes official documentation.